What Are Micro Conversions, Why They Matter & 10 Examples

 5. Adding a product to the cart

-In terms of buying intent, the next level of micro conversion is adding an item to their cart.
+In terms of buying intent, the next level of micro conversions is adding an item to their cart.
 This shows that someone is ready to make a purchase and you’re close to accomplishing one of your macro goals.

 Conversion optimization tip: Do you find that lots of customers add items to their cart but don’t complete their purchase?
 You’re not alone.
 In ecommerce, the average cart abandonment rate is almost 67%.